bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/Geographic Map of Asset Inventory.md

    3. In the *Advanced Editor* window paste the contents of the exported file into the query and click **Done**.
 You may be prompted for credentials to connect to Azure.

    4. Type in a descriptive name for the query if you wish, then click **Close and Apply** to add the dataset to the report.

-   5. Create your report.
-If you wish to publish the report to PowerBI, in the top menu bar click on the **Publish** button.

    </p>